ljp-projects/thedotcomthing/index.md

 **This will only work if you use chrome**

-You will need to download the source code [here](https://github.com/ljp-projects/thedotcomthing) and go to [this website](chrome://extensions).
+You will need to download the source code [here](https://github.com/ljp-projects/thedotcomthing) and go to 'chrome://extensions'.
 Then toggle 'Developer mode' to on.
 Then press 'Load Unpacked'.
 Locate the source code for the extension.
 And then voila!
 It has been installed.